In the ever-evolving world of AI and writing, there's a plethora of tools claiming to make our lives easier.

 So now that we’ve discussed all the features, let’s talk about the ones I really like, and that make this program stand out to me.

-- The expand feature: Another great feature that, next to First Draft, is one of the best ways to get new words down that you can then edit.
+- The expand feature: Another great feature that, next to Guided Write, is one of the best ways to get new words down that you can then edit.

 - Brainstorming features: There’s so much here that I can’t really say I will ever have problems coming up with ideas again.